Chelsea vs Arsenal: 'Chelsea have a chance because of Eden Hazard' - Lauren expecting close Europa League final | Goal.com

 But Lauren believes that Hazard, who is likely to join Real Madrid in the summer, will be desperate to win the Blues a trophy as his final act at the club and that he remains the biggest threat to Arsenal's hopes of triumphing.

 "I see it at 50 per cent, either can win," Lauren told Goal.
-"I give Chelsea a chance because Hazard has been an emblem in that team and he wants to offer that title to Chelsea as the culmination of his career at the club.
+"I give Chelsea a chance because Hazard has been a symbol for that team and he wants to seal the title for Chelsea as the culmination of his career at the club.

 "He can be decisive for Chelsea apart from other tactical factors.

-"Arsenal is in a pretty good moment.
-Emery knows perfectly what this competition is, he has won it three times and then there is the good moment of [Pierre-Emerick] Aubameyang and [Alexandre] Lacazette.
+"Arsenal are in a pretty good moment.
+Emery knows perfectly what this competition is, he has won it three times and then there is the good form of [Pierre-Emerick] Aubameyang and [Alexandre] Lacazette.

 "I think they are the best in this competition, they understand each other perfectly and they can also be decisive in the final, so I say it is 50-50."